Granada, Nicaragua: Economy and tourism

 Granada has long been a center of commerce, including timber, gold and silver.
 Granada's economy continues to grow as it is becoming a hub for tourism.
 Though Granada remains Nicaragua's sixth largest city, it is widely known for preserving some of the finest colonial-era architecture in the country.

 A real estate boom had been underway for several years, with many European and Americans purchasing and renovating the area's homes for retirement or holiday homes and several foreign realtors establishing offices, but that boom slowed in 2007.
 The prior escalation of real estate prices in Granada and other parts of Southwestern Nicaragua has led to a shift of investor attention toward Northern Nicaragua and the cities of Matagalpa, Leon, Corinto and the surrounding beaches of Leon and Corinto.

 Museums have opened, and new hotels and restaurants are proliferating at a fast rate.

-Granada, though now highly dependent on tourism, also has fertile agricultural land within the municipality.
+Granada, though now dependent on tourism, also has fertile agricultural land within the municipality.
 Major production of organic coffee and cacao, cattle, plantains and bananas occurs within its boundaries.

 Gastronomy

-Granada's restaurants have received international recognition by newspapers like the New York Times.
+Granada's restaurants have received recognition by newspapers like the New York Times.

-In the city of Granada, there are many restaurants including Pita Pita, Garden Café & La Hacienda.
+In the city of Granada, there are a number of restaurants including Pita Pita, Garden Café & La Hacienda.

 In recent years, the city of Granada's evolving culinary scene mixes local and international flavors, as well as supporting farm-to-table sustainability of local growers and producers.

-Granada's economy continues to grow in big part because it is fast becoming a tourist attraction for its colonial architecture, as well as its ecological beauty and now as a food destination.
+Granada's economy continues to grow in big part because it has become a tourist attraction for its colonial architecture, as well as its ecology and now as a food destination.